LukasKnuth/epub_tools/readme.md

 This can help find issues in articles that can be manually resolved.
 It's a first step when EPUBs are not opened correctly by your chosen reader.

-The output has been tested with the following readers:
+The scripts output has been tested with the following readers:

 | Reader | Platform | Issues |
 | --- | --- | --- |